 There is a very telling conflation in the first sentence there.
 While racial diversity and poverty characterized new urban migrants, only the latter had any logical direct effect on the fiscal health of a city.
 But of course no one would seriously argue that a white city resident in 1942 noticed the poverty or the social service needs of new migrants without also noting their blackness.
 Boustan (and Tiebout) simply strap blackness onto poverty, which preserves the illusion that the former is epiphenomenal to the real pursuit of rational advantage; Yeah, the new poor residents are black, but since they’re also poor, it doesn’t matter.

-Needless to say, I find this explanation inadequate.
+Needless to say, I find this explanation inadequate, and wholly out of step with the historical reality that Black integrators often occupied a higher occupational status and had more money than the whites into whose neighborhoods they moved.
 And I think that Boustan’s rather uncomfortable with it, too.
 The next paragraphs hedge considerably, identifying the racial motives of whites who resided in border neighborhoods, but otherwise defending the economic motives of the other good white people.
 Again, at risk of being a very uncharitable reader, it seems that the main intention of this article is to preserve a myth of racial innocence among good white people that hinges on two points: if whites observed any characteristic of their new fellow urbanites as undesirable other than their race, or if they gained any monetary advantage by shunning them, their actions were not racist.
 Finally, Boustan argues, since the decision to move was an individual one, we can’t possibly know why people made it.
 Yeah, your grandfather said they left the neighborhood when those people moved in, but until we interview everybody’s grandpa, we’re going to have to assume it was purely about money.

 We can see what an inadequate conclusion this is by looking at it in terms of how it conceptualizes race and racism, and how it relies on an epistemological dodge: yeah, it seems racist, but nobody really knows.
 First the concepts.
 Recall I referred to Massey’s idea of categorical (i.e. racial) inequality of material (e.g. housing, jobs, income), emotional (e.g. education, perceived mobility, empowerment), and symbolic (e.g. public esteem, regard as a good neighbor and citizen) resources.
 And recall I referred to Reskin’s concept of a race discrimination system of inequalities in multiple overlapping domains.
 Put them together and you can imagine a social context in which whites have privileged access to income and first dibs in the housing market.
 In this context, they also control first dibs on the best schools, either through segregation, manipulated district boundaries, or the fact that white and nonwhite residential neighborhoods are so separated.
 They also are accustomed to receive preferable treatment from local officials, and to command greater deference from them as citizens.
 Further, broad social stigmas rooted in American popular culture from its earliest development stress the moral, industrial, civic, and intellectual superiority of whites.